dmangame/dmanai/README.md

 ## what

-dmanai is the main repository for ai contestants in [dmangame][1] This is the main repo for contestants in dmangame
-.
-If you'd like for other players to be able to play against your AI, fork this repository and add your AI to it.
+dmanai is the main repository for ai contestants in [dmangame][1] If you'd like for other players to be able to play against your AI, fork this repository and add your AI to it.

 [1]:http://github.com/okayzed/dmangame